aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

                For 2D texture arrays address.z provides the array index, otherwise it exhibits the same behavior as in the case for 1D texture arrays.
-               The exeact semantics of the source address are presented in the table below:
+               The exact semantics of the source address are presented in the table below:
                resource type         X     Y     Z       W
                -------------         ------------------------